Light Curve Tool for Small Bodies

 Object: In this mode, the user is required to provide the Minor Planet number assigned to the object.
 This information can be retrieved from the JPL Small-Body Database.

-Date: The user must also specify the observation date from which the light curve should be
+Date: The user must also specify the observation date from which the light

 simulated.
 The required format is

-).
-If the date provided is
+provided is

 in the

-format, the tool will automatically assume the time to be
+yyyy-mm-dd format, the tool will automatically assume the time to be

-Rotation Pole: For known bodies, the rotation pole must be specified in ecliptic coordinates, using decimal degrees.
+Rotation Pole: For known bodies, the rotation pole must be specified in

-Longitude is defined in the range 0–360°
+Longitude is defined in the range 0–360°, and latitude in the range

 If the pole coordinates are known in a different reference frame, you can convert them using

-this external tool.
+this external

 Phase Angle: The phase angle is the angle formed between the vector pointing toward the Sun and the vector pointing toward the observer.
 In this mode, Earth (observer) is fixed along the X-axis of this arbitrary coordinate system, the object is located at the origin, and the Sun moves according to the angle specified by the user within the XY plane (from the X-axis toward the Y-axis, see Fig. 1).
 In case the check box Generate Images is selected, the positive Z-axis points upward, while the positive Y-axis is oriented to the right in the image.

-Rotation Pole: In this mode, Earth (observer) is fixed at the origin and lies on the XY
+Rotation Pole: In this mode, Earth (observer) is fixed at the origin and lies

-plane, with Y = 0
+XY plane, with Y = 0,

 as illustrated in Fig. 1.
-The pole is defined using spherical coordinates in this arbitrary frame.
-A pole at longitude = 0°
+The pole is defined using spherical coordinates in

-while a pole at longitude = 0°
+while a pole at longitude = 0° and latitude = 0° corresponds to a

 Rotational phase offset: A rotational phase offset, ranging between 0 and 1, can be applied to adjust the starting point of the light curve.
 This adjustment ensures that the curve begins at a specific phase, such as a maximum, minimum, or any other desired point.